Azure/iotedge-lorawan-starterkit/docs/adr/004_region_as923_implementation.md

 - End device sends `TxParamSetupAns` MAC Command with empty payload as acknowledgement
 - Both end device and gateway adhere to the limitations from there on

-With the LoRaWAN specification 1.0.3, the `TxParamSetupReq/Ans` MAC Command exchange [is subject to a bug if the `TxParamSetupAns` is lost](https://github.com/Lora-net/LoRaMac-node/issues/614), which leaves the end devices unable to receive downlink messages.
+With the LoRaWAN specification 1.0.3, the `TxParamSetupReq/Ans` MAC Command exchange [is subject to a bug if the `TxParamSetupAns` is lost][dwell-time-bug], which leaves the end devices unable to receive downlink messages.
 The bug will only be fixed in LoRaWAN specification version 1.0.4.

 This document summarizes decisions taken for the purpose of implementing support for region AS923.